 The language of Rule 14 has been amended as part of the general restyling of the Criminal Rules to make them more easily understood and to make style and terminology consistent throughout the rules.
-These changes are intended to be stylistic only changes are intended to be stylistic only.
+These changes are intended to be stylistic only.
+The reference to a defendant's "confession" in the